C7Myers/od-predictor-app/README.md

 5. After 5+ samples, the model automatically retrains to improve accuracy.
 6. Track model progression by plotting the deviation between predicted and actual OD, and see how each run compares to the average deviation.

+## ✅ Advantages of This App

+1. **Reduces reliance on the spectrophotometer**
+  Skip unnecessary trips to the spec — get quick estimates right from your phone.

+2. **Cuts down on disposable costs**
+  No need to use extra cuvettes or pipette tips for every OD reading.

+3. **Preserves your samples**
+  Don’t waste your culture just to take a reading — save it for actual experiments.

 ## 📦 Tech Stack

 - **Streamlit**: Web app interface